CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Barracuda-intro.md

 # **Getting Started**

 1. Once the environment is provisioned, a lab guide will get loaded into your browser.
-Use this Lab guide throughout the workshop to perform the lab.

     ![](../images/image003.jpg)